hortonworks/cloudbreak/docs/index.md

 `File password:` your generated JKS file password - see Accounts

-`SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later (The key generation process is described in the Configuring the Microsoft Azure account section)
+`SSH certificate:` the SSH public certificate in OpenSSH format that's private keypair can be used to log into the launched instances later (The key generation process is described in the Configuring the Microsoft Azure account section)

 **Google Cloud Platform**